 Building an Ancient DNA Atlas of Humanity: Ancient DNA allows us to go beyond the two-dimensional understanding of human genetic variation based on the coordinates of latitude and longitude, and to develop a far more powerful three-dimensional understanding now adding the coordinate of time.
 We are working with archaeologists, local stakeholders, and others to study ancient peoples and cultures from all across the world to learn about humanity and answer questions about our shared past.

 Making ancient DNA accessible to archaeologists: At present, genome-wide ancient DNA analysis is so new and technically complicated that it can only be carried out by a small number of laboratories.
 But ultimately, ancient DNA analysis is likely to follow the path of radiocarbon dating, another scientific technique that transformed archaeology that similarly was just the province of experts when it was first invented.
 Radiocarbon dating only realized its full potential once archaeologists mastered the skills to interpret this data, and we are similarly committed to putting ancient DNA into the hands of archaeologists.

-Proving ancient DNA can reveal as much about biology as about history: Ancient DNA has already been a runaway success in changing our views of the past.
-But so far there has been little progress in shedding light on human biology.
-The reason is that to understand biology what is required is the ability to track the frequencies of mutations over time.
-This requires large sample sizes and high-quality data.
-We are committed to realizing this potential by generating and rapidly releasing large amounts of appropriate data, and developing methods to analyze it to learn about biology.
+Leveraging ancient DNA to understand human adaptation: Ancient DNA has already been a runaway success in improving our understanding of population movements and mixtures.
+But so far there has been little progress in shedding light on how the forces of natural selection have shaped human traits over time, because what is required for this is the ability to track the frequencies of mutations over time which requires large sample sizes.
+We are generating the large datasets needed to make such studies possible.